 Containers vs self-storage units

-- A reputable removals firm, such as Number 1 Movers, will be able to provide you with safe storage that meets your requirements at a reasonable fee.
+- A reputable removals firm, such as Number 1 Van Lines, will be able to provide you with safe storage that meets your requirements at a reasonable fee.
 Meanwhile, self-storage units are much more expensive.

 - On the other hand, you will have to ask your company to arrange access to your belongings.
 But if you have your own storage, you can access it whenever you want.